stepan9773/lab/README.md

 and finaly start a project app by command
 ```
-gunicorn --bind 0.0.0.0:5000 __init__:app
+python manage.py
 ```

 ## How use
-On console you will see a HTTP path, execute it on browser and add to him `/api/v1/hello-world-8`.
+On console you will see a HTTP path, execute it on browser and add to him `/api/docs`.

-You will see text messege `Hello World 8` on browser tab.
+You will see text swagger tab with all rquests tab.